Jspsun/Athena/README.md

 # Athena AI
 Master repo for the rebuild of my personal home ai.
-It's kindof like Tony Stark's (Iron Man) Jarvis but this one is real :D
-## I'm taking some time to remake my bot from the ground up to incorperate better use of flask's server capabilities and the ai to function across far more platforms like:
+It's kindof like Tony Stark's (Iron Man) Jarvis but this one is real I'm taking some time to remake my bot from the ground up to incorperate better use of flask's server capabilities and functionality across far more platforms like:
 - Android Wear
 - Android OS
 - iOS (a bit of a stretch goal)